opencryptoki/opencryptoki/README.md

    By prepending your home directory to the rest of the PATH you can override systemwide installed software with your own custom installation.

+   For more installation information, please check [INSTALL](INSTALL).

 ## CONFIGURATION

 See:
 https://www.ibm.com/support/knowledgecenter/linuxonibm/com.ibm.linux.z.lxce/lxce_stackoverview.html

-Prior to version 3, opencryptoki used `pk_config_data` as its configuration file.
+Prior to version 3, openCryptoki used `pk_config_data` as its configuration file.
 This file was created upon running `pkcs11_startup`.
 In version 3, `pkcs11_startup` and `pk_config_data` have been removed and replaced with a customizable config file named, `opencryptoki.conf`.
-It contains an entry for each token currently supported by opencryptoki.
+It contains an entry for each token currently supported by openCryptoki.
 However, only those token, whose hardware and software requirements are available on the local system, will show up as present and available upon running the `pkcsconf -t` command.